Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /Sprint Summaries.md

 # Sprint Summaries:
-Here is a summary of the tasks/activities each person completed during each sprint
+Here is a summary of the tasks/activities each person completed during each sprint.

 ## Sprint 0: Requirement Gathering
 **Tasks:**